FrancoisVongue/20-days-challenge/NODE.md

 "debug": "ndb server.js"
 ```

-This package opens your project in a special chrome-like window, in which
+This package opens your project in a `special chrome-like window`, in which
 you can make changes.

 1. Setting up `breakpoints`